Learn how to streamline your translation workflow -

 This can save you loads of time and almost completely automate the process.
 How do you do that?

-1. First of all, you need to create a text frame in each page of the master page.
+1. First of all, you need to create a text frame in each page of the parent page.

 2. Then thread the two frames together.
 Click on the small square at the bottom of the frame on the left page.
 And then click on the frame on the right page.